 I’ve wanted to be a teacher since I was at school myself.
 I was inspired by my own primary school teachers and wanted to make a similar difference to other children’s lives.
 That moment when a child understands a concept for the first time, it’s the most rewarding thing.

 I’ve really enjoyed my teaching practice placements.
 The first was at my old primary school – it was lovely to go back but it felt a bit strange sitting next to my old Year 5 teacher in the staff room!
 I’ve also had placements in schools in disadvantaged areas as well as in more affluent areas.
-It’s been so interesting to see the different attitudes to learning and teaching and the way you have to change and adapt your teaching to different settings.
-I’ve learned so much from placements and found something to use in the future from all of them.
+It’s been so interesting to see the different attitudes to learning and teaching, and I’ve learned how I can change and adapt my teaching to different settings.

 Being involved in the Education Society has really brought me out of my shell and given me a lot of new skills.
 I’ve been involved in organising events for Education students and arranging visiting speakers to give talks on a range of subjects.
 Before I took on this role I would never have had the confidence to speak in public, but now I regularly introduce guests in front of up to 300 people in a packed lecture theatre.

 The course overall has definitely met all my expectations.
 It’s been harder than I thought it would be, but with the support I’ve had from staff and my peers, I’ve not only done it but really enjoyed it too.